Web of Trust 101

 Eventually, this will allow for portability not only of data but of the trust and reputation associated with the subjects of that data.
 For instance, a user might be able to transfer their reputation score from one ride-sharing service to another, or perhaps use the trust they’ve established in one context in another context entirely.

 This emerging decentralized web of trust is being forged by a global community of developers, architects, engineers, organizations, hackers, lawyers, activists, and more working to push forward and develop web standards for things like credential exchange, secure messaging, secure storage, and trust frameworks to support this new paradigm.
-The work is happening in places like the World Wide Web Foundation, W3C Credentials Community Group, Decentralized Identity Foundation, Trust Over IP Foundation, Linux Foundation’s Hyperledger project, and Internet Engineering Task Force, to name a few.
+The work is happening in places like the World Wide Web Foundation, W3C Credentials Community Group, Decentralized Identity Foundation and Internet Engineering Task Force, to name a few.